-We would welcome more volunteers of all ages: opportunities abound, from being an event steward to litter picking, from leading research on a section of the Neighbourhood Plan to delivering food parcels.
-Please contact the Clerk Alison or the Assistant Clerk Nina who will be pleased to talk to you if you wish to volunteer.
+We are always looking for more volunteers of all ages for all sorts of opportunities, from being an event steward to litter picking, from leading research on a section of the Neighbourhood Plan to delivering food parcels.
+If you think you might be interested in knowing more speak to any of the Parish Council or Trust staff.